monalizadsg/100-days-of-code-challenge/README.md

 **Thoughts:** Our topic in java class is getting complex.
 I need to study in advance so I can catch up easily in class.
 I have to focus on this one first because school is my first priority. :)

 ---

+### Day 3: March 8, Wednesday

+**Today's Objectives**:

+- Continue Java Assignment2
+- Understand how write to file and read to file works.

+**Link to work:**

+- N/A

+**New thing(s) learned:** Today, I kinda understand how write to file works.
+I just need more practice to finally keep it in mind.

+**Thoughts:** Our assignment is a bit challenging, esp on the part where we read from file and use those data to create an array of vehicle classes.

+---